 Entry requirements

-In recognition of the changing nature of drawing production, particularly as the result of AI, this year’s awards will be judged on an overall basis rather than in category silos.
+In recognition of the changing nature of drawing production — including the growing influence of AI tools and techniques — this year’s awards will be judged on an overall basis rather than in category silos.

 What we therefore require: